 He “corrected” almost everything he drew from, including the work of his Theosophical mentors such as Helena Blavatsky.

 The primary accurate investigator he had in mind was, of course, himself.

 Rudolf Steiner, CHRISTIANITY AS MYSTICAL FACT (Rudolf Steiner Publications, 1961), chapter 5, GA 8.

 By examining specific myths, we can see how Steiner interpreted ancient teachings.
 Much of his occult system hinges on such interpretations, so the effort is worthwhile.
 But it is an effort — the going can be rough.
 At any point, if you find Steiner’s language or thought processes turgid, feel free to skip ahead.
-I’ll try to summarize frequently, so you won’t miss much if you pass over specific passages.
+I try to summarize frequently, so you won’t miss much if you bypass specific passages.

 Rudolf Steiner, ISIS MARY SOPHIA (SteinerBooks, 2003).

 ISIS MARY SOPHIA, p.
 29 — Introduction by Christopher Bamford.